| Academic Paper Support Book: Start here 【Web edition】

 ◆Other search tips:

-- Phrase search ⇒ For example, searching by university library will conduct an AND search in general, and will include results with order of the words, university and library, interchanged and results that have words in between the specified words.
+- Phrase search ⇒ For example, searching by university library will conduct an AND search in general and will include results with the order of the words, university and library, interchanged and results that have words in between the specified words.

-Conducting search by "university library" on the other hand, will give results that the order of the words are the same and there are no other words in between the given phrase.
+Conducting a search by "university library" on the other hand will give results that the order of the words are the same and there are no other words in between the given phrase.